Published

 The biggest challenge was not WebRTC itself; it was making it secure.
 Everything worked on localhost with HTTP, but the moment we switched to HTTPS for camera access, the system collapsed.
 My teammate and I spent an entire night debugging why connections would initialise but never establish.

 The root cause was a cascade of security requirements I did not understand: HTTPS for the UI, WSS for the signalling server, HTTPS for the dashboard, and valid TLS certificates for all three, even in local development.
 Discovering mkcert helped, but wiring each service correctly took until 4 AM.
 When the agent video finally appeared, the relief was immediate.
-The lesson was enduring: security is foundational, not an afterthought.

 The Result